Deforestation Regulation Manager

 05

-Submission of the EUDR declaration of due diligence
+Submission of the EUDR due diligence statement